Juan Iglesias

-Juan Antonio Iglesias Sánchez (born 3 July 1998) is a Spanish professional footballer who plays for Getafe CF. Mainly a right-back, he can also play as a right winger.
+Juan Antonio Iglesias Sánchez (born 3 July 1998) is a Spanish professional footballer who plays as a full-back for La Liga club Getafe.

 Club career

 Iglesias was born in Valladolid, Castile and León, and represented Real Valladolid as a youth.
 He made his senior debut with the reserves at the age of 17 on 23 August 2015, coming on as a second-half substitute for Dani Vega in a 0–0 Segunda División B home draw against Cultural y Deportiva Leonesa.

 On 2 September 2017, after featuring sparingly, Iglesias joined UD Logroñés and was initially assigned to the B-team in Tercera División.
 He started to feature for the first team in April 2018, becoming a regular starter afterwards and being converted to a right back; in January 2019, he renewed his contract until June 2021.

 On 18 July 2019, Iglesias signed for another reserve team, Getafe CF B also in the third division.
 He made his first team debut on 17 December of the following year, starting in a 2–1 away win against CD Anaitasuna, for the season's Copa del Rey.

 Iglesias made his La Liga debut on 30 December 2020, starting in a 0–1 away loss against Atlético Madrid.
-Ahead of the 2021–22 campaign, he was definitely promoted to Geta's main squad.
+Ahead of the 2021–22 campaign, he was definitely promoted to Geta's main squad, and renewed his contract until 2026 on 19 August 2021.

+Iglesias scored his first professional goal on 18 September 2022, netting the opener in a 2–0 away win over CA Osasuna.